Voted Best for TV and Documentaries at the TechRadar Choice Awards 2021

 Netflix, like Amazon, is going to a huge amount of effort to create its own TV shows and movies and has recently found Oscar success with Alfonso Cuarón's Roma.

-It also struck a major deal with Marvel to create its TV version of the Marvel Universe – making discrete shows like Daredevil, Jessica Jones, Iron Fist and Luke Cage, before a rumored disagreement between the Marvel and Netflix and the imminent arrival of Disney’s own streaming service Disney+ saw the shows cancelled earlier this year.
+It also struck a major deal with Marvel to create its TV version of the Marvel Universe – making discrete shows like Daredevil, Jessica Jones, Iron Fist and Luke Cage.
+However, the introduction of Disney’s own streaming service Disney+ saw the shows cancelled, but fingers crossed they'll return to bulk out the service's Disney+ shows library.

 On the technological side Netflix's dynamically-scaling streams mean you don't need to choose the quality level you want to watch.
 If your bandwidth is low it will deliver just the standard definition versions, but if you've got the hardware and the capacity it will go all the way up to 4K Ultra HD resolutions if available.